Must-Read Middle-Grade Books for Hispanic Heritage Month

 Marcus Vega Doesn’t Speak Spanish

-Marcus Vega is six feet tall, 180 pounds, and the owner of a premature mustache.
-When you look like this and are only in the eighth grade, you’re both a threat and a target.
-After a fight at school leaves Marcus facing suspension, Marcus’s mom decides it’s time for a change of environment.
-She takes Marcus and his younger brother to Puerto Rico to spend a week with relatives they don’t remember or have never met.
-But Marcus can’t focus, knowing that his father–who walked out of their lives ten years ago–is somewhere on the island.
+Marcus Vega is a unique eighth-grader, standing at six feet tall, weighing 180 pounds, and sporting a premature mustache.
+His appearance makes him both a threat and a target among his peers.
+After a school fight results in a suspension, Marcus’s mother decides it’s time for a change of scenery.
+She takes Marcus and his younger brother to Puerto Rico to spend time with relatives they either don’t remember or have never met.

 Land of the Cranes